redbrick/blog/posts/2024-03-23-beautifying-your-terminal.md

 ## OK, Practice time!
 So, let's put this all together, and create a cool custom startup animation...thingy.
 By editing the `.bashrc` file we talked about earlier, we can make it so that, on login, a bunch of the previously mentioned commands will display.
 So, `nano .bashrc` and let's get started.
-All of the commands we use will be available in wetty, so no need to `apt install` anything new.
+All of the commands we use will be available in `wetty`, so no need to `apt install` anything new.

 In `.bashrc`, there are some important things defined already, so navigate to the end of the file and make a blank line.
 Start with a `clear`, so that no other login text displays; this leaves a blank slate.
 Next, we can create a new line, and put a Welcome message in at the top using `figlet your_text_here`.
-I like to just put my Redbrick username as I might have other tabs open, so it allows me to quickly see what instance/account I am sshed into.
+I like to just put my Redbrick username as I might have other tabs open, so it allows me to quickly see what instance/account I am ssh'ed into.

 ```
       _       ___